 Christopher's video links can be viewed here.

 Christopher envisioned creating dance from early on.
 He was fortunate to have trained and worked with a variety of artists and companies which helped develop him as a multi-faceted choreographer.
 He has performed with Carolina Ballet where he was a founding member, Les Grands Ballet Canadiens de Montréal, and Alberta Ballet.
-He was honored to work on the creation and dance for Cirque Du Soleil’s Zaia, their first resident show in Asia.
+Christopher was honoured to work on the creation and dance for Cirque Du Soleil’s Zaia, their first resident show in Asia.

-Chris has also choreographed for the Alvin Ailey School, Earl Mosley’s Institute of the Arts, Duke University, University of North Carolina School of the Arts, Dance Now!
+Christopher was commissioned in 2021 by American Ballet Theatre and made the groundbreaking Touché.
+Touché is the company’s first explicitly homosexual duet.
+He has also choreographed for the Alvin Ailey School, Earl Mosley’s Institute of the Arts, Duke University, University of North Carolina School of the Arts, Dance Now!
 Miami, Alberta Ballet’s Workshop, Harlem Stage’s E-Moves, Ballet Divertimento in Montreal, Canada, and Muiktheater Vorarlberg in Austria.
 His works have been seen in New York, Florida, Connecticut, Texas, North Carolina, Utah, Canada, France, Trinidad & Tobago, Burkina Faso, and Ecuador.

-In addition to being the first recipient of The New World School of the Arts Alumni Foundation’s Inspiration Grant, Chris has been awarded grants from the Mid Atlantic Arts Foundation, New Music USA, American Dance Abroad, Career Transition For Dancers, Harlem Stage’s Fund for New Work, World Learning Global Development & Exchange, U.S. Embassy Burkina Faso, and Arts Envoy – a program supported by the U.S. Department of State’s Bureau of Education and Cultural Affairs.
+In addition to being the first recipient of The New World School of the Arts Alumni Foundation’s Inspiration Grant, Christopher has been awarded grants from the Mid Atlantic Arts Foundation, New Music USA, American Dance Abroad, Career Transition For Dancers, Harlem Stage’s Fund for New Work, World Learning Global Development & Exchange, U.S. Embassy Burkina Faso, and Arts Envoy – a program supported by the U.S. Department of State’s Bureau of Education and Cultural Affairs.